nourgaser/Pizza-Clicker/README.md

 A Front-End desgin for a mini pizza resturant.
 The Pizza-Clicker is still There in the footer.

+## Technologies used
+- Figma for UI design and vector art.
+- HTML, CSS, JS for the core of the website.
+- Various social media platform embed features.
+- Shortform and longform multimedia on SoundCloud, YouTube, and others.
+- Git/GitHub for version control and collaboration.
+- GitHub Pages for static hosting.
+- GoDaddy for DNS.
+- SendInBlue SMTP API for contact form.
+- DropInBlog API for blogs feature.
+- Facebook Apps API for authenticated comments feature.
+- Bulk image compression through ImageMagick CLI tool.
+- LaTeX + Beamer for the documentation and presentation.

 ## Team Members
 | Name        | ID           |
 | ------------- |:-------------:|